University of Illinois at Urbana-Champaign

 Email: omarz2@illinois.edu

 Behnood received his B.S. degree in Mechanical Engineering in 2023 at the Sharif University of Technology in Iran.
-In the ETRL, he is pursuing his Ph.D. and working on the effect of latent load on heat exchanger design and condensate drainage.
-In his free time, he enjoys doing and following sports, reading, and watching movies
+In the ETRL, he is pursuing his Ph.D. and working on single phase heat transfer in electronics cooling applications.
+In his free time, he enjoys doing and following sports, reading, and watching movies.

 Email: bbazmi2@illinois.edu